When walking makes your legs hurt

 Like peripheral artery disease, chronic venous insufficiency is a condition of poor circulation, but it involves the veins and the blood's return trip back to the heart and lungs.

 Our arteries are springy and help push blood along, but our veins are relatively passive participants in circulation.
-Particularly in the legs, it's the muscles surrounding the veins that provide the pumping power that drains the vessels near the surface of the skin and then push the blood up through the "deeper" vessels that travel toward the heart.
-Tiny valves inside the veins even out the pressure and keep the blood from flowing backward.
+Particularly in the legs, the muscles surrounding the veins provide the pumping power that drains the vessels near the surface of the skin and then pushes the blood up through the deeper vessels that travel toward the heart.
+Tiny valves inside the veins even out the pressure and keep blood from flowing backward.

-In people with chronic venous insufficiency, the valves are damaged, so blood tends to pool in the legs and feet instead of traveling "north" to the heart.
-It's often a vicious cycle: if the valves aren't working, pressure from the blood collecting in the veins increases, so the veins stretch out.
+These valves are damaged in people with chronic venous insufficiency, so blood tends to pool in the legs and feet instead of traveling "north" to the heart.
+It's often a vicious cycle: if the valves aren't working well, pressure increases in the veins from collected blood, so the veins stretch out.
 As a result, the valves don't close properly, so even more blood flows backward, adding pressure.
+This can lead to varicose veins: bulging, swollen blood vessels in the legs and feet.

-The most common symptom is swollen feet and ankles.
-Persistent fluid accumulation in the legs can also lead to inflammation of the skin (dermatitis), skin ulcers and an increased risk of skin infection (cellulitis).
+The most common symptom of chronic venous insufficiency is swollen feet and ankles.
+Persistent fluid accumulation in the legs can also lead to inflammation of the skin (dermatitis), skin ulcers, and an increased risk of skin infection (cellulitis).
 Legs may feel achy or heavy.
-And when people walk, they may feel an uncomfortable tightness in the legs.
+And when people walk, they may feel an uncomfortable tightness in their legs.

 Damaged valves in veins happens commonly with chronic venous insufficiency. |